The American Way (comics): The American Way

 The fifth issue shows that Jason's brother was the sole survivor of Hellbent's slaughter but was tortured and left paralyzed.
 Members continue to debate recent events.
 The New American escapes to seek revenge on Hellbent after battling his teammates, thus defying the order not to cross the Mason-Dixon line.
 After this is found out by the SDC they go on to try to track him down.
 The New American eventually tracks down Hellbent in a secluded cabin in the forest.
 After a heated battle, Hellbent asks New American to "join him" and kill him.
 To goad him further, Hellbent reveals that he had raped his brother.
 This leads Jason to kill him in anger.

 In the following issues, the SDC—enraged over him killing "a white" (Hellbent)-hunt Jason until he becomes too exhausted to run.
 They then attempt to kill him in the street, but are stopped and fought by the CDC.
 Finally, Wesley "Wes" Chatham, a CDC handler and the main character, is convinced he must trick the CDC/SDC into stranding themselves in a remote area and killing them with nuclear missiles.
 This plan, however, was designed by Chet, another CDC handler, who reveals himself to be a Hellbent disciple.
 Since Chet "gets off on killing", he's redirected three of the missiles toward major USA cities.
 Wes and the East Coast Intellectual realize this in the nick of time and help thwart the plan.
 The heroes, brought to a truce by Jason, stop most of the missiles.

 Reception

 The American Way

 A review in The Washington Post described it as a "sly, pointed allegory for U.S. politics in the 1960s".

 Film adaptation

-In April 2018, series creator John Ridley was announced to write and direct a film adaptation of Those Above and Those Below, to be produced by Jason Blum through his Blumhouse Productions company.
+In April 2018, series creator John Ridley was attached to write and direct a film adaptation of Those Above and Those Below, and was to be produced by Jason Blum through his Blumhouse Productions company.